 We do not envision the need for parking regulations (e.g., spacing parking).

 Each Vice President will oversee walk-throughs/meetings for their areas.

 Each area is different, and this will be addressed in campus safety plans.
 It may not be possible in some areas to have all employees come back on a normal schedule.

 Until the pandemic is over, there will be a combination of on-ground and remote work.
 In some work areas, safety plans may have some employees continue to work remotely until the pandemic is over.
 The purpose of bringing employees back on a limited basis is to create safety plans with the participation of all employees.

 We need managers to assist in identifying technology needs for their employees.
 Any department that needs additional equipment should contact IT.

-Parking fees are not required through December 31, 2021.
-No decision has yet been made for 2022.
+Parking fees are not required through June, 2022.